The 10 Best Coastal Towns to Live in VICTORIA: Reviewed and Ranked in 2024

 Climate

 Climate assesses the general weather patterns, including temperature, rainfall, and susceptibility to extreme weather events.
-This is important for residents who prioritise comfort and lifestyle in choosing a coastal town.

 Research: A Blend of Data and Local Insights